joinpursuit/Pursuit-Core-Standards/curricula/ios.md

 <details>
 <summary>DSA Arrays</summary>
-<p>Know the fundamental use of the Array data structure and its runtime.</p>
+<p>We expect fellows to know the fundamental use of the Array data structure and its runtime.</p>
 <ul>
 <li>Access an element</li>
 <ul>